FrolixCZE/cs2-external-bhop-legit-bhop-/README.md

 # DISCLAIMER
 ## I didnt test this in prime or non prime, use at your own risk

-This project is proprietary and not licensed for public use.
-All rights are reserved by the author.

 ### Want to compile yourself?
 1. Download Visual Studio 2022
 2. Create an Empty Project and name it whatever you want